 The HP Spectre X2 12-a008nr is billed as the ideal replacement for your typical laptop, with muscle to run complex applications, almost all-day battery life, and unlike its direct rival the Microsoft Surface Pro 4, it comes with a built-in LTE modem, plus an included keyboard cover.
+PROS: In-Plane Switching (IPS) screen with higher-than-1080p resolution.
+Two USB-C ports.
+4G LTE radio.
+9 hours of battery life in testing.
+CONS: No HDMI or USB 3.0 ports.
+Woefully soft speakers.

 The HP Spectre X2 12-a009nr has been a favorite among folks who need the performance of a full-fledged Windows PC, put portability and great design are must haves.
 So far, the Spectre X2 has managed to check all those boxes, and its younger sibling the HP Spectre X2 12-a008nr adds affordability to the sleek design and portability.